How to Make a Router Flattening Sled

 I just finished this DIY Wood Slab Flattening Router Jig (with printable PDF plans!) and I’m so excited about the projects that I can complete now that this is done.
 This Router Sled is adjustable height, so you can plane many different wood thicknesses.
 I made this router flattening jig to fit my workbench, so you can adjust the dimensions as necessary to fit your space.

-Enter your email below to have the free, printable PDF plans for the router sled jig immediately delivered to your inbox:
+Download the free, printable PDF plans for the router sled jig below:

 Disclaimer: This site contains product affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links.